blurbdust/writeups/PCTF2019/README.md

 r.interactive()
 ```
 This script gets you to the last turn with a normal enemy before making it to the boss.
-This is where I woudl use the rest of the items and then `fight` and `4` or `Capture` the enemy.
-You then move onto the boss and this is wherre you `fight` and `6` or `Sacrifice` and then you kill the Possesed monster and get the flag.
+This is where I would use the rest of the items and then `fight` and `4` or `Capture` the enemy.
+You then move onto the boss and this is where you `fight` and `6` or `Sacrifice` and then you kill the Possessed monster and get the flag.
 The full log is in this repo.

 Flag: `PCTF{just_be_glad_i_didnt_arm_cpt_hook_with_GADTs}`